Critical window for connectivity in the Configuration Model: Introduction

 (see e.g., \cite{MolRee95} or \cite{JanLuc09}).
 When $\nu_n\rightarrow \nu>1$, there is a (unique) giant component $\Cmax$ containing a positive proportion of the vertices, while when $\nu_n\rightarrow \nu\leq 1$, the maximal connected component contains a vanishing proportion of the vertices.
 Assuming that the second moment of $D_n$ remains uniformly bounded, the subcritical behaviour was analysed by Janson in \cite{Jan08}.

 In this paper, we focus on the {\em connectivity transition} of the configuration model.
 Let us first describe the history of this problem.
 Wormald \cite{Wor81} showed that for $k \geq 3$ a random $k$-regular graph on $n$ vertices is with high probability $k$-connected as $n \to \infty$ (see also \cite{Boll01}).
 Tomasz \L uczak \cite{Luc92} proved that also if the graph is not regular, but $d_v \geq k$ for every $v \in [n]$, then $\CMd$ in with high probability $k$-connected, and found the asymptotic probability to have a connected graph when $d_v \geq 2$ and the graph is simple.
 Actually \L uczak's model was defined in a different way from the configuration model and does not allow for vertices of degree $1$, but the results could easily be adapted to the configuration model.

-We will refine his results, including the case in which there are vertices of degree $1$ and we give more precise asymptotics on the size of the complement of the maximal connected component $[n] \setminus \Cmax$.
-We start by introducing some notation.
+In this paper we extend \L uczak's results to all possible kinds of weakly converging degree distributions, allowing vertices of degree 1 and removing any condition on maximum degree or finiteness of moments of the degree distribution.
+This implies that our results include heavy-tailed degree distribution that has received considerable attention in research on the configuration model recently.
+Moreover, using the multivariate method of moments, we identify the limiting distribution of the size of the {\em complement} of the maximal connected component $[n] \setminus \Cmax$ as a mixture of Poisson variables.